 - Access to informatics-oriented software tools that can significantly improve the development, management, testing, mainenance, documentation and use of research-project specific software.

-- Education of existing research and technical staff in data informatics and the use of software tools that support it (this in addition to the ability for staff to get expert support and advice from staff informatics specialists mentioned above)
+- Education of existing research and technical staff in data management and informatics and the use of software tools that support it (this in addition to the ability for staff to get expert support and advice from staff informatics specialists mentioned above)

 - An architecture document that depicts how the informatics infrastructure components, developed for specific research programs, can be made more generally available and support one another.